MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-client-vpn-connections.md

 -   Verify configuration of the VPN client

-The **VPN_Profile.ps1** must come *after* the certificate has been issued so that the VPN client does not attempt to connect without it.
+It is important that the_ **VPN_Profile.ps1** come *after* the certificate has been issued so that the VPN client does not attempt to connect without it.
 To do that, you execute a script that adds only those users who have enrolled in the certificate to your VPN Deployment Ready group, which you use to deploy the Always On VPN configuration.

 ### Create a user group